vir-k01/EE230C/README.md

 1. following the work of [1] and [2] (housed in TB11.py), which uses the d5 orbitals of Mo and the p3 oribitals of S as the basis set.
 2. a more general TB approach following [3] (housed in TB27.py), which uses the sp3d5 orbitals from Mo and S, totally 27 states in the basis set.

-The submitted report for the final is also uploaded here as project_submission.pdf.
+The self-consistent field code used to simulate the I-V curves is provided in SCF_IV.m The submitted report for the final is also uploaded here as Project_report.pdf.

 Biblography: